 Answer ONE question on your chosen text.
 Begin your answer on page 25.

 You must select a poem from the prescribed list for your studied collection.
+The poems are listed in Section B of the source booklet on page 13.

 Victorian Poet: Christina Rossetti

 Christina Rossetti Selected Poems, editor Dinah Roe